-- grid (GridBase) Grid defining the space on which this field is defined - data (ndarray, optional) Field values at the support points of the grid and the ghost cells - label (str, optional) Name of the field
+- grid (GridBase) Grid defining the space on which this field is defined - data (ndarray, optional) Field values at the support points of the grid and the ghost cells - label (str, optional) Name of the field apply (func, out=None, , label=None, evaluate_args=None)

-''' apply (func, out=None, , label=None, evaluate_args=None) applies a function/expression to the data and returns it as a field '''
+applies a function/expression to the data and returns it as a field

 - func (callable or str) The (vectorized) function being applied to the data or an expression that can be parsed using sympy (evaluate() is used in this case).
 The local field values can be accessed using the field labels for a field collection and via the variable c otherwise. - out (FieldBase, optional) Optional field into which the data is written - label (str, optional) Name of the returned field - evaluate_args (dict) Additional arguments passed to evaluate().
-Only used when func is a string. - self(TField)- checks whether other is compatible with the current field
+Only used when func is a string. - self (TField) - assert_field_compatible (other, accept_scalar=False)